Longtime Merck CEO Ken Frazier to retire - WTMJ

 Frazier spoke out publicly about inequality in the U.S. again last year during the protests that followed the death of George Floyd at the hands of police in Minneapolis.
 Frazier said it could just as easily have been him.

-Merck reported fourth-quarter earnings Thursday.
-Keytruda sales came in just under $4 billion in the quarter, up 28% from a year earlier.

-The company posted a loss, partially due to a $2.7 billion charge for the acquisition of VelosBio.
+Keytruda now generates $14 billion in annual sales — more than a quarter of Merck’s revenue.
+It’s approved for dozens of cancer types and patient groups, and currently is being tested in about 1,400 drug studies for additional uses.

+More recently, Merck executed about 120 deals last year, including one to buy cancer drug developer VelosBio to further expand Merck’s cancer drug franchise.
+Both Frazier and Davis said Merck will continue its focus on driving growth thro9ugh innovative science, rather than megadeals partly meant to cut costs.

-Merck, one of the world’s top vaccine makers, recently announced that it was scrapping its two COVID-19 vaccine candidates, but is continuing to develop a pair of potential treatments for the new coronavirus.
+Merck, one of the world’s top vaccine makers, recently announced that it was scrapping its two COVID-19 vaccine candidates, but it’s continuing to test a pair of potential treatments for the new coronavirus and could have some study results in the next few months.

+Merck reported a fourth-quarter loss of $2.09 billion, or 83 cents per share, partly due to a $2.7 billion charge for buying VelosBio.
+A year earlier, Merck posted net income of 2.36 billion, or 92 cents per share.

 Merck & Co. said it expects earnings per share for 2021 to range between $5.52 and $5.72.
 It expects revenue for the year of $51.8 billion to $53.8 billion.

-However, the company said those estimates will change if its long-planned spinoff of its Organon subsidiary, which sells women’s health products and biosimilar drugs, or near-copies of expensive biologic drugs, occurs in the second quarter as planned.
+However, the company said those estimates will change if the long-planned spinoff of its Organon subsidiary occurs in the second quarter as planned.
 Merck also said that it expects the pandemic’s impact will cut 2021 revenue by 2%.

 Follow Linda A. Johnson at https://twitter.com/LindaJ_onPharma